-Open summer and winter Snow King Mountain's Cowboy Coaster will takes you 456 vertical feet up Snow King Mountain before cutting you loose...
-Zip you through nearly a mile of loops, curves and drops, while taking in Teton views like you've never seen them before at Jackson’s most exciting family attraction.
+Open summer and winter, Snow King Mountain's Cowboy Coaster will take you 456 vertical feet up Snow King Mountain before cutting you loose.
+Zip through nearly a mile of loops, curves and drops, while taking in Teton views like you've never seen them before at Jackson’s most exciting family attraction.
 Yeeeeehaaaw!

 • Hiking: There are a number of short, gentle-grade, easy day hikes in and around Jackson Hole and Grand Teton National Park, which are perfect for all ages in your family.
 Some of these include trails along the Leigh Lake shoreline, the Laurance Rockefeller Preserve’s Lake Creek and Woodland Trail Loop, Taggart Lake trail and Hidden Falls trail, the latter of which is reachable via boat across Jenny Lake.